ashkan-abbasi66/OCTseg-Zeiss/Readme.md

 ## Benchmarking the method

-Since I did not have access to the exact dataset used in Reference 1, a direct comparison is not feasible.
-However, my results are based on the same cohort.
-In Reference 1, the reported average Dice coefficients were 0.88 for the RNFL thickness map and 0.80 across all layers when their method was trained in a fully supervised manner.
+Since the exact dataset from Reference 1 was not available, a direct comparison is not possible.
+My results, however, are based on the same cohort.
+Reference 1 reported average Dice scores of 0.80 across all layers and 0.88 for the RNFL layer in the fully supervised setting (Table 1; Reference 1).
 My results are as follows:

 | **Average Dice** | RNFL (Dice_1) | GCL+IPL (Dice_2) | INL (Dice_3) | OPL (Dice_4) | ONL (Dice_5) | IS (Dice_6) | OS (Dice_7) | RPE (Dice_8) |
 |------------------|---------------|------------------|--------------|--------------|--------------|-------------|-------------|--------------|